itsvikvm/Gmail-AppScript-sender/README.md

-# Gmail AppScript sender
+# Gmail Apps Script sender
-AppScript to automate email sending, likely outdated, but I think that's a cool use case!
+AppsScript script to automate email sending, likely outdated, but I think that's a cool use case!

 ChatGPT created this script a few years ago for me, but it might be useful to someone.
 You can write a similar one using ChatGPT based on your requests or simply check the documentation.
 Readme is also chatgpt generated sorry